KfW prepared to extend credit line to Uniper as gas losses swell -sources

 By Christoph Steitz

-FRANKFURT, Aug 24 (Reuters) - German state lender KfW KFW.UL is prepared to extend a credit line to struggling gas importer Uniper UN01.DE as one way to offset losses that have accelerated with soaring fuel prices, two people familiar with the matter said.
+FRANKFURT, Aug 24 (Reuters) - German state lender KfW KFW.UL is prepared to extend a credit line to struggling gas importer Uniper UN01.DE as one way to offset losses that have accelerated with soaring fuel prices, two people familiar with the matter said on Wednesday.

 Uniper, hit by the cost of trying to replace reduced Russian gas deliveries, struck an initial 15 billion euro ($14.9 billion) bailout deal with the German government in July, including a 9 billion euro credit line from KfW, 5 billion of which has already been drawn.